yearn/yearn-devdocs/docs/developers/v3/protocol_fees.md

 # Protocol Fees

-The V3 system sees the introduction of "Protocol Fees" to the stack.
-Protocol fees are charged each time a V3 vault or strategy "reports" and are taken as a percent of the overall fees charged by that vault's management.
+The V3 system sees the introduction of "Protocol Fees" to the stack: a percentage charged each time a V3 vault or strategy "reports".

 EXAMPLE: